chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: seems like the service server wall\_finder.py does not utilize the interfaces FindWall.srv ?
+# frage seems like the service server wall\_finder.py does not utilize the interfaces FindWall.srv ?